-- A. The minimum lot area shall be three (3) acres. - B. All minimum requirements of lot width and depth, front, rear and side yards and building height shall conform to those established in the zone. - C. The sale and rental of used trucks shall be an accessory use to a new truck sales and service use. - D. There shall be a building in conjunction with the use which shall contain not less than fifteen thousand (15,000) square feet of usable floor area. - E. The areas devoted to outside display of new and used trucks shall not exceed thirty-five percent (35%) of the total lot area. - F. All outdoor display and service areas, including driveways and parking facilities, shall be paved in accordance with the requirements of this chapter. - G. Display lighting shall be shielded and shall be so located and maintained as not to constitute a hazard or nuisance to the public using the highway or to adjoining property owners.
-In particular, so-called "string lights" shall not be permitted. - H. No vehicles shall be stored or displayed within the required front yard area.
-However, off-street parking facilities may be located in the front yard area, provided that no parking shall be closer than forty (40) feet to the street line and all nonparking areas shall be landscaped. - I. Where the use is situated adjacent to residentially zoned or used property, the following shall be required: - (1) A 50' buffer, designed in accordance with the requirements of Article XXVI of this chapter, shall be required along said residential use. - (2) Overhead doors and windows shall not be permitted on the side of any structure which faces a residentially zoned or developed property, if said structure will house service and maintenance activities.
-In addition, such buildings shall be constructed of sound-deadening materials which would result in acceptable noise levels in accordance with the performance standards contained in Article XXVII of this chapter. - (3) Outside maintenance, repair servicing work and painting, etc., and outside storage of parts, supplies and materials shall not be permitted. - (4) No parking area or driveway shall be located within sixty (60) feet of any side or rear lot line that abuts a residential zone or use. - § 145-124.2 Community residence for developmentally disabled.

-A community residence for the develomentally disabled, housing more than six (6) persons, may be permitted as a conditional use in certain residential zone districts as provided for in this chapter, provided that:

-A. A conditional use permit shall not be granted for such residences located within one thousand five hundred (1,500) feet of an existing community residence for developmentally disabled persons.
+- A. The minimum lot area shall be three (3) acres. - B. All minimum requirements of lot width and depth, front, rear and side yards and building height shall conform to those established in the zone. - C. The sale and rental of used trucks shall be an accessory use to a new truck sales and service use. - D. There shall be a building in conjunction with the use which shall contain not less than fifteen thousand (15,000) square feet of usable floor area. - E. The areas devoted to outside display of new and used trucks shall not exceed thirty-five percent (35%) of the total lot area. - F. All outdoor display and service areas, including driveways and parking facilities, shall be paved in accordance with the requirements of this chapter.
+All other areas not utilized for the above purposes may be gravel. - G. Display lighting shall be shielded and shall be so located and maintained as not to constitute a hazard or nuisance to the public using the highway or to adjoining property owners.
+In particular, so-called "string lights" shall not be permitted. - H. No display or off-street parking shall be closer than forty (40) feet to the street line and all nonparking areas shall be landscaped. - I. Where the use is situated adjacent to residentially zoned or used property, the following shall be required: - (1) A 50' buffer, designed in accordance with the requirements of Article XXVI of this chapter, shall be required along said residential use. - (2) Overhead doors and windows shall not be permitted on the side of any structure which faces a residentially zoned or developed property, if said structure will house service and maintenance activities. - (3) Outside storage of parts, supplies and materials shall not be permitted. - (4) No parking area or driveway shall be located within sixty (60) feet of any side or rear lot line that abuts a residential zone or use. - § 145-124.2 Community residence for developmentally disabled. - A community residence for the develomentally disabled, housing more than six (6) persons, may be permitted as a conditional use in certain residential zone districts as provided for in this chapter, provided that: - A. A conditional use permit shall not be granted for such residences located within one thousand five hundred (1,500) feet of an existing community residence for developmentally disabled persons.